- 1. What is Robin Hood?

 Yes, please.
 We are eager to have you in and active!
 Check the forums.

 15. Is there a Robin Hood office I can visit?

 No physical office.
 Our management and admin team is spread in different locations.
 Most of our communication and a lot of our action takes place online.
 From time to time we also have face-to-face workshops.
 We call these our ‘offices’.
 They are often in new locations, and we invite everyone to them.
 If you would like to meet people from the office, there is also the chance someone is located nearby, so let us know of your interest by email to email@example.com .

 Yes, we hold meetings using virtual platforms.
 At least once a year we have the general members meeting, where the most important decisions are made.
 In 2017 we plan to do an extra meeting in June.
 The main platform for general meetings has been Loomio.org .
 During the meeting days discussion and decision making happens there.
 All members are invited and notified well in advance.

 17. How does the voting for the cooperative decisions work?

 Each member has one vote, no matter how much of the coop’s assets an individual member holds.
 When there is something to vote on, all members will be notified and given instructions on how to do it.
 We have typically used Loomio.org as the platform for our annual member meeting, but we have been using different virtual platforms for meetings, decision making, and voting.

-Robin Hood supports projects that, expand the commons and the public domain.
-For more information the funding processs write to email@example.com.
+Robin Hood supports projects that expand the commons and the public domain.
+For more information the funding process write to firstname.lastname@example.org.